As an ArcGIS Server administrator or publisher, you can register data sources for ArcGIS Server web services.

 - Choose the ArcGIS Server user from the Database Server Users list and assign it permissions to the geodatabase.

-- For a registered database, click Read Only to grant read-only permissions to the ArcGIS Server account on all data in the geodatabase.
+- If the workgroup geodatabase will be a registered database, click Read Only to grant read-only permissions to the ArcGIS Server account on all data in the geodatabase.

-- For a managed database, click Read/Write to allow the ArcGIS Server account to create datasets in the geodatabase.
+- If the workgroup geodatabase will be a managed database, click Read/Write to allow the ArcGIS Server account to create datasets in the geodatabase.

 - Click OK to save changes and close the Permissions dialog box.